-The brake support system assists you in reducing any collision speed by pre-charging the brakes.
-If the risk of collision continues to increase after the audio-visual warning, the brake support prepares the brake system for rapid braking.
-The system does not automatically activate the brakes, but can provide supplementary braking power if the brake pedal is pressed even lightly.
+Brake Support: The brake support system assists the driver in reducing the collision speed by lightly applying the brakes.
+If the risk of collision further increases after the warning light illuminates, the brake support prepares the brake system for rapid braking.
+This may be apparent to the driver.
+The system does not automatically activate the brakes, but if you press the brake pedal, the system may apply full force, even if the brake pedal is lightly pressed.